 CAE Listening

 CAE Listening will be the last of four written sections of your CAE exam.
-It consists of four parts, 30 questions in total and it lasts for about 40 minutes.
+It consists of four parts, 30 questions in total, and it lasts for about 40 minutes.
 We will take a look at each type of task in detail with examples.

 Know the CAE Listening structure already?
 Go ahead and try some free CAE Listening Practice Tests!
+If you want to download this page in PDF, then scroll to the bottom!

 CAE Listening General Information